Comprehensive Capitalization Model: Troubleshooting Capitalization Issues

 Phase dates are correctly set

-Allocation month / timesheet date is in a capitalisable phase
+Allocation month / timesheet date is in a capitalizable phase

-✅ (allocation month must be in a phase where the role is capitalisable)
+✅ (allocation month must be in a phase where the role is capitalizable)

-✅ (timesheet date must be in a phase where the task is capitalisable)
+✅ (timesheet date must be in a phase where the task is capitalizable)

 Financial period is open for forecasts